Last Updated on August 13, 2022

 - Rubber gloves

 You are going to need a large pot, a smaller pot or container that can fit inside the larger pot, and some molds.
 Any kind of molds will do, but if you wanna get professional you can use specialty wax molds meant for candles.
 We also recommend putting on some rubber gloves, unless you like getting your hands dirty.

-The recipe – make your own sandboard wax
+The recipe – how to make your own sandboard wax

 Once you have gathered all your ingredients and equipment, time to get your hands dirty (again, we recommend to put on some gloves!).
 Here’s what you need to do, step-by-step: